simong21/The-uppercut/_posts/2023-12-12-Streak-Is-Broken.md

+---
+layout: post
+title:  "The Uppercut - A Streak is Broken"
+---
+*You can also listen to an audio version of this article on Souncloud!
+[Click here to listen!](https://on.soundcloud.com/jHieAGnaf5CEPY1w8)*

+*You can subscribe to the Uppercut by following @simoonssnaps on Instagram, or emailing @theuppercutblog@gmail.com to receive new post notifications.*

 Hello and welcome back to the Uppercut.
 With Christmas approaching, a lot of sports have entered their offseasons, but there is still plenty to get stuck into.
 I may revisit the weekend’s Premier League matches if I get the time, but for now, I’ll be looking at a rising star in the swimming world, the latest from the NFL and NBA across the Atlantic, and first off, the opening round of the rugby Champions Cup.

+**Here's some talking points to stay engaged at your Christmas party...**
+*"So, are Aston Villa really title contenders?"*

+*"Great that Leinster got the win, but they need to prove it in the knockout stages"*

+*"Chelsea are a laughing stock.
+Serves them right for spending all that cash!"(likely to go down well with everyone except Chelsea supporters)*

+*"Munster have been solid this season, but they need to tighten up their set-piece if they want to compete at the top"*

+*"Arsenal were robbed!
+VAR is a disgrace!"(Perfect for the Arsenal fan in your life)*

+*"Daniel Wiffen looks like a great talent.
+Hopefully he's not picking up any tips from Michelle Smith"*

-Jacques in the Box
+## Jacques in the Box
 The perpetually-changing pool stage format of the European Champions Cup has left a sour taste in many fans’ mouths, as the old 4-team pools structure with home and away fixtures against each side has given way to 6-team pools, with 2 teams from each of the 3 major leagues, where you play every team in the pool once except that which is in your league, and… probably better not to think about it, and just enjoy the rugby.
 Because, on this opening weekend, it did not disappoint.
-We were treated to grudge matches, last-gasp kicks and a whole heap of tries, and perhaps most importantly, it felt like it mattered.
+We were treated to grudge matches, last-gasp kicks and a whole heap of tries, and perhaps most importantly, it felt like it *mattered*.
 While always considered the Holy Grail of club rugby in Ireland, the tournament had been diminished somewhat by a seeming lack of interest in England and France(outside of a handful of teams), who would often, either explicitly or implicitly by fielding 2nd-string teams, declare that their focus was on their domestic results.
 But this weekend, every team seemed to give their all, fighting tooth-and-nail for the win both home and away, celebrating small gains with passion and intensity, and the product was all the better for it.

 Leinster had the unenviable task of travelling to France’s east coast to face the defending champions, La Rochelle, the team who had ended their participation in this tournament 3 years running.
 There is no love lost between these teams, and the torrential downpour that carried on well into the game ensured this would be a gritty, ball-up-the-jumper type of encounter.
 Leinster had raised eyebrows with some of their selection decisions, as Will Connors, chop-tackle extraordinaire, got the nod ahead of 2022 World Player of the Year Josh van der Flier, in what looked like Jacques Nienaber’s first major influence.
 The selection was vindicated as Connors got to work scything down the Australian behemoth, Will Skelton, as both sides embraced the physical nature of the clash.
 Tempers flared early, and a huge fracas broke out as Leinster were awarded a penalty while camped on the La Rochelle line.
 La Rochelle’s Jonathan Danty and Leinster’s Joe McCarthy were sent to the naughty step for 10 minutes for their part in escalating tensions, before Leinster defied the conditions with some excellent handling to send Jordan Larmour scampering over for what would be the game’s only try.